Lilac Cocktail and Lilac Cupcake Recipes

-- Gradually add powdered sugar, one cup at a time.
+- Gradually add the powdered sugar, one cup at a time.

-- After 4 cups, add vanilla, milk, lilac syrup and food coloring.
+- After 4 cups, add the vanilla, milk, lilac syrup and food coloring.

 - Make your own lilac sugar in your coffee grinder!
 Place 1/4 cup sugar and 1 tbsp lilac flowers in your coffee grinder.
 Pulse until combined.
-Place in an airtight contianer until ready to use.
+Place in an airtight container until ready to use.
 You can store for several weeks.
 The sooner you make and store, the more flavor will infuse into the sugar.
-Check out m post HERE for even more ideas on how to use your coffee grinder.

 Candied Lilac Flowers and Lilac Sugar

 - Fresh lilac flowers (washed, dried and separated from stems) (only use flowers that have not had any pesticides or chemicals on them)